 Mind Rot is unplayable.
 Hymn to Tourach, on the other hand, is broken.
 First, it costs one mana less.
 Second, your opponent doesn’t get to choose which cards to discard.

 Imagine playing this card on turn two and your opponent discards two lands.
 They will now probably be mana screwed.
 If they discarded non-land cards, that’s good as well.
-You got your two-for-one.
+You did get your two-for-one, after all.

 Card is not legal in formats like Modern and Pioneer, and is therefore pretty cheap.
-You can check its price on Amazon.
+You can get one on Amazon.

 #5 Treasure Cruise